 The CVI helps you navigate your way through life in a positive and fruitful way.

-Even in times of stress, accessing your full CVI profile and the understanding it provides showing how the core value energies operate enriches your life.
+Even in times of stress, accessing your full CVI profile and the understanding it provides will give you insight about how the core value energies operate in your life.

 → See also Understanding Your Conflict Resolution Strategy.